Shared Understanding: What Great CX Leaders Cultivate

 When you look at those 17 Contact Center metrics that you report every week – what do you ‘see’?

-Recently a Contact Center Manager told me this, “Dan, our Reports people have lost the plot.”
+Recently a Contact Center Manager told me this:

 Some Contact Center metrics are unnecessary, secondary at best, interpreted incorrectly, are weighted too much (or too little) or are interpreted in different ways among the Team.